 The Anglican Church is "episcopally lead and synodically governed."
-Through the Synod (the legislative body); the laity (people), clergy (those in holy orders), and bishops are involved in the life and governance of the Church.
+Through the Synod (the legislative body), the laity (people), clergy (those in holy orders), and bishops are involved in the life and governance of the Church.

 Clergy licensed and resident in the diocese are members of Synod.
-Other members of Synod are diocesan officers (Treasurer, Secretary, Chancellor, Vice-Chancellor), the President of the Diocesan Anglican Church Women (ACW) and Lay Evangelists (formerly Church Army Officers) when licensed and resident.
+Other members are diocesan officers (treasurer, secretary, chancellor, vice-chancellor), the president of the diocesan Anglican Church Women (ACW) and lay evangelists (formerly Church Army officers) when licensed and resident.

 Parishes are represented at Synod by lay people elected at the parish annual meeting.
-Each parish may elect up to two lay delegates, or three as long as one delegate meets the current definition of youth delegate, and a like number of substitutes.
+Each parish may elect up to two lay delegates, or three as long as one delegate meets the current age restriction, and a like number of substitutes.

-The Synod is a legislative body as well as an educational body where members learn of programs within the Church emphasizing ministry and outreach.
-It is only at Synod that the Constitution and Canons of the diocese can be changed.
+A synod is a legislative body as well as an educational body where members learn of programs within the church emphasizing ministry and outreach.
+It is only at sessions of the Synod that the constitution and canons of the diocese can be changed.
 It is to Synod that the Diocesan Council and its committees and other groups report on their ministry and activities.

-The Anglican Church Act, 2003 (as amended in 2017) and the Constitution of the Diocesan Synod has established a body called the Diocesan Council, which is the Synod between meetings of the Synod.
+The Anglican Church Act, 2003 (as amended in 2017) and the Constitution of the Diocese of Fredericton have established a body called the Diocesan Council, which is the synod between meetings of the Synod.
 Its membership includes the bishop, archdeacons, the dean, the diocesan ACW president, the chair of the Finance Committee, the officers of the Synod, clergy and laity from each of the seven archdeaconries, and three laity and one youth representative appointed by the Council itself.